RASmith1/p1/README.md

 # **Details for Teaching Team**
 No login is required.
 On the web page, if you hover over the links, it will show you what the link is resolving to.
+The website looks best in Chrome, then Firefox, then IE.

 # **Outside Code**
 No outside code was used in this project.
 I did use an image of vintage wallpaper/background for